isekOS/ISEK/README.md

 While most frameworks treat agents as isolated executors, **ISEK** focuses on the missing layer: **decentralized agent collaboration and coordination**.
 We believe the future of intelligent systems lies in **self-organizing agent networks** capable of context sharing, team formation, and collective reasoning — all without central control.
 > ISEK is not just about running agents — it's about empowering them to **find each other, reason together, and act as a decentralized system.**

-Why ERC-8004 matters
+## Why ERC-8004 matters

-ERC-8004 helps by providing decentralized IDs, a registry, and the foundation for trustless validation and reputation.
+ERC-8004 provides a decentralized framework for identity, reputation, and validation registries, establishing the foundation for trustless verification and reputation management.
 ---

-## 🌟 Features

-- **🧠 Decentralized Cooperation:**
-  Autonomous peer discovery and agent-to-agent collaboration with no single point of failure.

-- **🌐 Distributed Deployment:**
-  Seamless multi-node or cloud deployment for scalability and robustness.

-- **🗣️ LLM-Enhanced Intelligence:**
-  Built-in integration with models like OpenAI for natural interaction and reasoning.

-- **🔌 Modular and Extensible:**
-  Easily customize agents, add new models, or extend functionalities.

-- **💻 Developer-Friendly CLI:**
-  Streamlined CLI for painless agent setup and control.

 ## 🌟 Features